 Hereditary ovarian cancer makes up about 20% of all cases of ovarian cancer.

-The Familiar Cancer Program at Norris Cotton Cancer Center provides full risk assessment and genetic testing and counseling for women who may be at higher risk.
+The Familiar Cancer Program provides full risk assessment and genetic testing and counseling for women who may be at higher risk.

 What ovarian, fallopian tube and primary peritoneal cancer is not